hestiaAI/hestialabs-experiences/packages/README.md

 ## Test

-Run tests for all packages:
+Run tests for all packages in `packages/experiences/`:

 ```sh
 npm test